 3. Attract Links

 Pillar posts usually rank very well in website indexes like Google.
-Some portion of that is a direct result of the inbound links that were referenced in the past point, but there is more to it.
+Some portion of that is a direct result of the inbound links referenced in the past, but there is more to it.
 Lengthy articles will, in general, have a lot of similar keywords and phrases that commonly occur in the text, so your pillar posts will get a chance to rank for various Keywords & Phrases.
 Additionally, Google prefers to see top-notch content that keeps visitors on the page.

 5. Sharing On Social Media